aspose-barcode/Aspose.BarCode-Products/barcode/en/android-java/_index.md

                     Barcode Generation Live Example
                 </h2>
                 <p>
-                    Barcode generator API offers to create the barcodes by specifying various symbologies, setting code text (data to be encoded to barcode image) and appearance-related properties such as background foreground color, font as well as location(hide, above, below) and alignment.
-Moreover, one can create two-dimensional barcodes like PDF 417, Data Matrix, Aztec, QR and Micro QR barcode etc in the same way as of one dimensional.
+                    The barcode generator API can create barcodes by specifying the required type, setting input text (data to be encoded in a barcode), and customizing appearance-related properties, such as background and foreground color, font, and text captions.
+Two-dimensional barcodes, such as PDF417, Data Matrix, Aztec Code, QR Code, and Micro QR Code can be generated in the same way as 1D types.
                 </p>
                 {{< blocks/products/pf/agp/feature-section2 >}}
 <!-- BEGIN LCS -->